A timing device that consists of a crystal and an oscillation circuit, providing an output waveform at a specific reference frequency.

 Defined as the Ouptut Voltage Logic High or "Logic 1" and the Output Voltage Logic Low or "Logic 0" Voltage "0" level (max.): +0.4VDC TTL, +0.5VDC HCMOS for Vdd=5VDC (Vdd: Supply Voltage) Voltage "1" level (min.): +2.5VDC TTL, +4.5VDC HCMOS for Vdd=5VDC

 The DC input voltage necessary for oscillator operation.
-Currently 5VDC is common used, with 3.3VDC being used in portable equipment.
+Currently 5VDC is commonly used, with 3.3VDC being used in portable equipment.

-The amount of current consumption by an oscillator form the power supply, typically specified in milliamps.
+The amount of current consumption by an oscillator from the power supply, typically specified in milliamps.

 The Rise Time is defined as the transition time from an output logic low to an output logic high.
 The Fall Time is defined as the transition time from an output logic high to an output logic low.

 The measure of output waveform uniformity.
 The ratio of full and half cycles.
 For CMOS loading duty is rated at 1/2 VDC, and for TTL loading at 1.4 VDC.

 The frequency range from the nominal frequency over which the ouput frequency of a VCXO under reference conditions can be changed by means of an external DC control voltage, expressed in ppm.